Kindle Format Conversion Guide

 One option is to use the Kindle Personal Document Service and have Amazon convert the files into their proprietary AZW format.
 The downside is that only certain formats can be converted.
 For other file types you’ll need to learn how to convert them yourself using the instructions below.

 Once you have the proper software installed, converting PDF, EPUB, LIT, and other formats into a Kindle-compatible format takes a few quick steps for any non-encrypted ebooks and documents.

 To begin, skim the format list below to see if the format you are trying to convert is supported by the Kindle conversion service.
 If not, skip down to the next section to learn how to use Calibre to convert formats.

 Amazon’s Format Conversion

-When using the Kindle Personal Document Service to convert formats, you can have the converted files sent to your Kindle wirelessly for a delivery fee or have them sent to an email address for free and then transfer them to the Kindle via USB or have them delivered via WiFi for the newer models.
+When using the Kindle Personal Document Service to convert formats, you can have the converted files sent to your Kindle wirelessly over 3G for a delivery fee or have them sent for free via Wi-Fi or you can get them delivered by email to transfer them to a Kindle via USB.

 Amazon will convert and wirelessly deliver the following format types: